hdShang/arxiv-daily/docs/cs-RO/2025-11-25/papers/251120887v1-ace-f-a-cross-embodiment-foldable-system-with-force-feedback-for-dex.md

 ---
 layout: default
-title: ACE-F: A Cross Embodiment Foldable System with Force Feedback for Dexterous Teleoperation
+title: "ACE-F: A Cross Embodiment Foldable System with Force Feedback for Dexterous Teleoperation"
 ---

 # ACE-F: A Cross Embodiment Foldable System with Force Feedback for Dexterous Teleoperation